-This analysis shows that the use of indirect and direct pro-smallholder contract modalities could have addressed imbalances in the maize value chain and significantly increased the benefits for smallholders at the same cost to WFP (orange and green arrows).
+This analysis shows that the use of indirect and direct pro-smallholder contract modalities could have addressed imbalances in the maize value chain and significantly increased the benefits for smallholders at the same cost to WFP (yellow and green arrow).

-15. In other situations, direct procurement from farmer organizations is the best option.
-For example, home-grown school feeding (HGSF) programmes are designed to provide schoolchildren with safe, diverse and nutritious food sourced locally from smallholders.
-HGSF enables farmers to gain access to a predictable and stable local market and to maximize the benefits they can derive from such access.
-The local procurement modalities used in HGSF provide excellent examples of how shorter value chains - in which, for example, produce moves from farmers or farmer organizations directly to schools - with as few intermediaries as possible improve access to profitable and stable markets for farmers and access to diverse, local food at cost-effective prices for schools.
-WFP supports the establishment and scale-up of national HGSF programmes that contribute to economic development and strengthen and stimulate local food systems.
+14. In other situations, direct procurement from farmer organizations is a better option.
+For example, HGSF programmes are designed to provide schoolchildren with safe, diverse and nutritious food sourced locally from smallholders.21 HGSF enables farmers to gain access to a predictable and stable local market and to maximize the benefits they can derive from such access.
+HGSF is used in some of the largest school feeding programmes in the world, including those in Nigeria and Brazil.
+In the latter, at least 30 percent of food has to be procured from local smallholders.
+The local food procurement modalities used in HGSF provide excellent examples of how shorter value chains - in which, for example, produce moves from farmers or farmer organizations directly to schools - with as few intermediaries as possible, improve access to profitable and stable markets for farmers and access to diverse, local food at cost-effective prices for schools.